p@rsons_world of Cosmic Events ...

 For booking details contact: starlincs@tiscali.co.uk

-For on-line newsletters on what to look out for in the night sky each month.
+For on-line information on what to look out for in the night sky each month.

 • Sky & Telescope